joao-neves95/learn-server-side/README.md

 # Learn-Server-Side
-These are the resources I'm using to learn Node.js and server-side development.
+These are the resources I'm using to learn Node.js, ASP.NET Core and server-side development in general.

 All of the content here is free.